gatvr

 Quantity: 1 specimens available

 The Mole-Richardson Type 103B microphone boom was a familar item in both tv and movie studios from the 1940s onwards.
 The boom arm extends to approx 17ft and the base 'pram' has wheels, steerable from the rear.
 A certain skill was required to manipulate this equipment, not least to avoid hitting the talent or falling off.
-The Mole boom pictured was installed in 1959, originally at Anglia Televisions' studio A in Norwich.
+Our example, (pictured on a recent period production), is in full working condition and can be manipulated as desired.

 See the same period